 In 2013, my wife and I emigrated to America, back to her home.
-We settled in the outskirts of Houston, between the sprawl and Galveston, overlooking the ocean.
-Less than four years later, we flew back to Finland.
+We settled between the sprawl of Houston and Galveston.
+Inland, overlooking the swamps and factories.
+Less than four years later, we returned to Finland.
 In that time, we lost our jobs, all of our savings, and our house.
 Whatever American dream existed did so for someone else.

 Watching MINARI, I couldn’t help but drift back to that time.
 Only a few short years later, it feels like another life.
-In the hands of director Lee Isaac Chung, I could live again the pain, uncertainty, doubt, and, ultimately, the love and trust that pulled us through.
+In the hands of director Lee Isaac Chung, I could relive the pain, uncertainty, and, ultimately, the love and trust that pulled us through.

 In 1983, the Yi family moves from California to rural Arkansas.
 The father, Jacob, has spent their savings on a piece of land nobody wants far from the city.
 His plan is to grow Korean produce.
 The mother, Monica, desires to return to the life they left behind.
 Jacob calls it a dead end, but it’s their dead end.
 Something they paved together.
-Their children, David and Anne, find themselves lost in navigating the cultural barriers not just from Korea to America, but the two Americas within the country itself.
+Their children, David and Anne, find themselves lost in navigating the cultural barriers of multiple worlds.
+Not just between Korea and America, but also the two Americas within the country itself.

-As time quietly flows by, we witness their trials, shortcomings, and, ultimately, victories against life itself.
-There isn’t much in the way of plot, but wishing for one would miss the point.
-MINARI is a slice of life, a lingering piece of reality through fiction, which becomes a part of the viewer and stays with them.
+As time quietly flows by, we witness their trials, shortcomings, and quiet victories.
+There isn’t much in the way of plot, but that’s not the point.
+Minari is a slice of life; a lingering piece of reality captured in fiction.
+It settles in the soul and stays there.

-Equally affecting is how Ye-ri tries to balance her homesickness with what she feels is a duty she doesn’t want to bear.
-Her children are growing in America, a culture alien to her upbringing in Korea.
-Her daughter is already beyond molding, so she dotes on her sickly son, who speaks a mixture of Korean and English, borrowing words as he sees fit.
+Equally affecting is how Ye-ri tries to balance her homesickness with a self-inflicted duty she struggles to bear.
+Her children are growing up as Americans; cultural aliens to her upbringing in Korea.
+Her daughter is already beyond molding, so she dotes on her sickly son.
+He speaks a mixture of Korean and English, liberally borrowing words from both.
 But the cultural roots are already taking hold.
 His memory of her homeland is only what she describes it to be.
-Ye-ri communicates the worry of losing touch with her home on both a physical and emotional level that wrenches the soul.
+Ye-ri communicates the anguish of losing touch with home on both a physical and emotional level that wrenches the soul.
 Anyone who has ever moved abroad will be able to relate.
 Anyone with a soul can empathize.

-Supporting the cast is the ever-graceful Will Patton, who’s always a joy to see on the big screen.
-Here, he plays the traumatized Paul, who befriends the Yi family through an almost persistent kindness you can’t refuse.
-His trauma haunts him, and not everything is right in his head.
-In a touching scene, he mentions to Jacob how he knows some Korean through his travels — mainly serving in the Korean war.
+Supporting the cast is the ever-graceful Will Patton, who’s always a joy to see on screen.
+He plays the traumatized Paul, who befriends the Yi family through an almost persistent kindness they can’t refuse.
+His past haunts him, and not everything is right in his head.
+In a touching scene, he mentions to Jacob how he knows some Korean through his travels.
+Mainly by serving in the Korean war.
 The men leave the implication hanging in the air, then drop it entirely.
-But history teaches us how American occupations of foreign lands tend to go, and whatever pain Paul carries with him is hurting so bad he can barely communicate it.
+But history teaches us how American occupations of foreign lands tend to go.
+Whatever pain Paul carries with him is hurting so bad he can barely communicate it.
 All that’s left are small, futile gestures to make amends.

-Chung’s screenplay is intelligent like this, allowing moments to flourish by not pushing them on the viewer.
-There’s no indication of how much time passes; we only learn this from casual mentions or how Jacob’s garden grows.
+Chung’s screenplay is intelligent like this.
+It allows moments to flourish by not insisting on them.
+There’s no indication of how much time passes.
+We can glean something from casual mentions or how Jacob’s garden grows.
 It doesn’t matter, either.
-There’s rarely a time in our lives we can pinpoint when something significant is occurring.
-Only years later can we identify such meaning to things, if even then.
+There’s rarely a time in our lives we can pinpoint when something significant happens.
+Only years later can we identify meaning to things, if even then.

 Minari itself is a plant with a unique cycle; it must first die to flourish.
 But eventually, over time, it will grow anywhere.
-And as we watch the Yi family uproot themselves from what once was, it takes time and hardship for their lives to find a track.
+As we watch the Yi family uproot themselves, it takes time and hardship for their lives to find a track.
 When we first meet them, they’re on an open road heading to an unknown destination.
-They’re nomadic, without a place to return to in a country they’re still trying to tame.
+They’re nomadic, without a place to return to in a country they’re can’t tame.

 I loved every second of this film.
 It’s a treasure to cherish for all time.